allenhack638/facechecker/README.md

 ### `npm run eject`

+## For backend do simple

+## Either do nodemon index.js or node index.js

+## Please not both the frontend and backend should be started from the same folder and also change the TESTING_MODE = false before actual use...
 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.